-We have approximately 52 employees dedicated to research and development.
+We have approximately 94 employees dedicated to research and development.
 Our research and development operations are located in Chatham, NJ, Dartmouth, MA, Frederick, Maryland, San Diego, CA, Dublin, Ireland and Montreal, Canada.
 We have used, and expect to continue to use, third parties to conduct our nonclinical and clinical studies.
-We acquired the infectious disease RDC in Frederick, Maryland consisting of two buildings totaling approximately 48,000 square feet.
-The acquisition closed in October 2021 and was operational at closing, but as of December 31, 2021, the facility was not ready for its intended use.
-It is our intention to have the facility ready for use in the first half of 2022.
+We acquired the RDC in Frederick, Maryland consisting of two buildings totaling approximately 48,000 square feet.
+The acquisition closed in October 2021 and is operational.